monerica-project/monerica/README.md

 - Include a description of the product or service next to your entry.
 - If necessary, add notes to your entry.
 For example, if there is a Monero discount, minimum order amount, country restrictions, etc. please include them.
 Example: (Notes: 15% Monero discount)
 - When possible, include the location.
 Example: Location: New York, USA.
-- When possible, include the payments processor: Example: Processor: Coin Payments.
+- When possible, include the payment processor.
+Example: Processor: Coin Payments.
 - When possible, add a verified checkmark if it's a service you have used (alternatively, if it's not a valid service, use the X symbol).

 --------------